wkoszek/me/source/blog/2013-04-01-book-what-would-google-do.md

 Honestly and transparency is great, however I don't know how it applies to Google.
-Dear Google, I really want "Make sure my e-mails don't appear in scriptkiddies search result" button to be implemented.
+Dear Google, I really want "Make sure my e-mails don't appear in script-kiddies search result" button to be implemented.
 I'd like *not* to get personalized ads based on things which I've sent to my friends.
 Really.

 Worth reading to get a breeze of ideas on how to design your "open"